Libra-foundation/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.md

-Disclaimer :exclamation: Issues are formatted using markdown, a useful summary of the features provided by GitHub can be found [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).
+Disclaimer :exclamation: Pull request are formatted using markdown, a useful summary of the features provided by GitHub can be found [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).

 ## Prerequisites

-***This part help you to don't forget anything before create pull request, If everything seem good you can delete it***
+***This part is a (lovely) reminder before creating a pull request, If everything seem good you can delete it***

 Thanks for your contribution :heart:.
 Before creating a pull request please make sure you checked all conditions of the [checks part](#Checks), including all following parts and the title rules as this makes our lives easier :heart:.